 - Lampshade Hanging: Bond lets Carver know that starting World War III for ratings' sake is really quite insane.

-- Large Ham: Jonathan Pryce's magnificently over-the-top villain is one of the most memorable things about this movie.
+- Large Ham: Jonathan Pryce's magnificently over-the-top performance as Elliot Carver is one of the most memorable things about this movie.
 Same goes for Vincent Schiavelli's Dr. Kaufman, who knows he's a Bond henchman, and milks it for all its worth.

 - Malevolent Mugshot: Carver loves his banners.
 Bond gets in a good dig at his expense for it.

 - Man Child: Bond fears commitment in a romantic relationship because he abandons his girlfriend Paris when he realizes that he's falling in love with her.
 Witness his childish glee as he "drives" his remote-controlled car during the multi-level parking lot chase scene.
 After Wai Lin compliments Bond on his motorcycle skills, his reply invokes this trope: "Well, that comes from not growing up at all."
 Q utters "Grow up, 007!" in exasperation.